TekkenThug/Book/README.md

 -   Readable errors from validation / rework errors from api
 -   Delete event
--   Tailwind integration
 -   Update Swagger doc utility
 -   Test auth for refreshing
 -   Rework services on frontend
 -   E2E testing
+-   Newsfeed
+-   Moderation

 ## Changelog

-This is latest version's changelog.
+This is the latest version's changelog.
 For past updates see `CHANGELOG.md`

-### `v0.3.0` - 17.03.2025
+### `v0.4.0` - Unreleased

-- `Added` Restore password
-- `Added` Template for client-side error
-- `Added` WebRTC calling rooms
-- `Added` Unsubscribe from event
+- `Added` Tailwind integration
-- `Changed` Rework API calls on axios